A guide to the best scenic drives near London

 Just use the A12 and the A140.
 Nearly 189 miles and will take approx. 4 hours.

-Take a fast road through the countryside and past various small towns and villages.
-Feel free to depart at any point and head down some country roads for a more sedate run should you feel the need.
+Take a fast road through the countryside and past various small towns and villages for a great scenic drive near London.
+Feel free to depart at any point and take a short drive down some country roads for a more sedate run should you feel the need.

 Use the A40 to get to the Cotswolds and then simply pick a road and explore.
 It is 65 miles to Burford (approx. 1:45).

-Or, for a more planned trip, you could head to Cheltenham (87 miles on A40, approx. 2:15 hours) and do one of The Romantic Road routes.
+Or, for a planned trip with some incredible views, you could head to Cheltenham (87 miles on A40, approx. 2:15 hours) and do one of The Romantic Road routes.

-- Route 1 – Starting in Cheltenham head northwards for Winchcombe, then Stanway, Stanton, Broadway, Chipping Camden, Moreton-in-Marsh, Stow-on-the-Wold, Upper Slaughter, Lower Slaughter, Cheltenham.
-The journey is approx. 75 miles and will take you through some stunning countryside and wonderful little villages.
+Route 1 – Starting in Cheltenham head northwards for Winchcombe, then Stanway, Stanton, Broadway, Chipping Camden, Moreton-in-Marsh, Stow-on-the-Wold, Upper Slaughter, Lower Slaughter, Cheltenham.
+The journey is approx. 75 miles and will provide stunning views of the countryside and wonderful little villages with cobbled streets.

-- Route 2 – Start in Cheltenham and head sout-east to Northleach, then Burford, Lechlade-on-Thames, Fairford, Bibury, Cirencester, Painswick, Cheltenham.
+Route 2 – Start in Cheltenham and head south-east to Northleach, then Burford, Lechlade-on-Thames, Fairford, Bibury, Cirencester, Painswick, Cheltenham.
 This journey is a little longer at 90 miles and takes in other villages and towns that have made the Cotswolds famous as a tourist destination.

 Check out our review of a great hotel in the Cotswolds, Cowley Manor.